Inference for conditioned Galton-Watson trees from their Harris path: Simulation study

 Simulation of the multinomial distribution presents no difficulty.
 By rejection sampling, we simulate multinomial random variables until obtaining a sequence $(N_k)_{0\leq k\leq K}$ satisfying

 We define the sequence $(\zeta_i)_{1\leq i\leq n}$ from

 Let $(\xi_i)_{1\leq i\leq n}$ be a sequence obtained as a random permutation of $(\zeta_i)_{1\leq i\leq n}$.
 A suitable technique for random shuffling is presented in \cite[Algorithm P (p.\,139)]{knu81}.
-The sequence $(\xi_i)_{1\leq i\leq n}$ represents the vertices' numbers of children in the depth-first search order.
+The sequence $(\xi_i)_{1\leq i\leq n}$ represents the verticesnumbers of children in the depth-first search order.

 \item \textbf{Computation of the \L{}ukasciewicz walk.} Let $L$ be the process defined by $L(0)=0$ and,

 Set $l=1+\argmin\,\{ L(k)~:~0\leq k\leq n-1\}$.
 Then there exists a tree $\tau_n$ with $n$ nodes whose \L{}ukasciecwicz walk is defined by